NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 ### ValueSet expand with 'generalizes' filter operation

-This query is appropriate for NCI Thesaurus and finds ancestors of ADCY5 Gene, adds the Human concept and excludes the concept Enzyme Gene.
+This request is appropriate for NCI Thesaurus and finds ancestors of ADCY5 Gene, adds the Human concept and excludes the concept Enzyme Gene.

 ```
 cat << EOF > parameters.txt